FaisalHammad1999/futureproofwiki/AWS-Deployment.md

 ### Elastic Beanstalk
 | [AWS Elastic Beanstalk Guide](https://github.com/getfutureproof/fp_guides_wiki/wiki/AWS-Elastic-Beanstalk-Deployment) | \
 Elastic Beanstalk is a free service designed to allow developers to upload their code and allow AWS to work out and configure the appropriate services to run the application.
+Note that whilst Elastic Beanstalk is free to use, the services it selects may have costs involved.